NoahCardoza/CaptchaHarvester/README.md

 a new instance of Brave/Chrome under a temporary profile with and map the `domain` to the local server.

+**NOTE**: Without the `-b/--browser` only the server will start up, without the browser.
+You won't be able to access the site correctly on your normal browsers because the host won't be correctly mapped to the local server.
+This could be useful if you want to open the browser with your own command line options or you already have one running from a previous session.

 > If you would like to come up with an automated solution for your OS, I am open to PR requests.

 ```text